 Given the strong break after Php 3:1 (noted by Goodspeed and others), and the shift from general to a singular recipient in 4:2-3 ("true yokefellow," my suggestion), forbid our regarding Philippians as a single document.
-It must instead be a conflation of several letters held by the church at Philippi, not excluding at least one note addressed not to the church at Philippi, but to one of Paul's coworkers then in Philippi.
+It must instead be a conflation of several letters held by the church at Philippi, plus at least one note addressed not to the church at Philippi, but to one of Paul's coworkers then in Philippi.
 It also contains pre-Pauline material: a hymn (Php 2:6-11) quoted by Paul in approaching Alpha believers at Philippi.
 This origin of at least the longest and most consecutive of the original letters was probably Ephesus, though many (including Beare) argue for Rome.
 That such arguments even occur is a remarkable fact.
 One gets the impression that Paul's genuine letters have been intentionally left vague in this respect.
 One thinks of Pliny, from whose correspondence with Trajan Suetonius removed the conventional indications of date when editing it for a literary posterity.
 One possibility for Paul's editors was to leave open the possibility of some writings from Rome, in support of the idea (also implied by the end of Acts) that Paul was later released from Rome, and did further missionary work (the editorial team favored Spain, as the symbolic completion of Paul's career) before being finally executed later in the 60's.

 The three letters distinguished by Beare, in what he considers their order of composition, plus the fragment mentioned above, are here outlined.